-We started the journey in Capital Salta and headed for the Calchaquíes valleys,the first night we would do it in Cachi.
+We started the journey in Capital Salta and headed for the Calchaquíes valleys, the first night we would stay in Cachi.

-In this first section, the road runs through the green valleys and full of vegetation, as we go up you see how the landscape changes, it is wonderful.
+In this first section, the road runs through the green valleys that are full of vegetation.
+As you go up you see how the landscape changes, it is wonderful.

-We kept advancing to the mill stone, which they say fell off the wagon that carried it and that because it weighed so much, there they left it.
+We kept advancing to the mill stone, which they say fell off the wagon that carried it and that because it weighed so much, they just left it there.
 At this point we’re over 3400 meters above sea level!
 And it’s guarded by the Chapel of St. Raphael.

-Our next stop is in the Cardones National Park which we reach by the Tin Tin straight, the typical infinite straights that we can see on american roads, we see them in this part of the province of Salta.
+Our next stop is in the Cardones National Park which we reached by the Tin Tin straight; the typical infinite straights that you can see on American roads, we see them in this part of the province of Salta as well.

 On one side of the road we see a mountain of colors and on the other, as far as the eye can see, we see cactus of all sizes.
-Did you know they can be 15 meters?!!!
-And in this park are protected, because their wood is used a lot in this area, you will see many crafts of cardon wood, but the cardoons that have fallen and that are already dead are used.
+Did you know that they can reach the height of 15 meters tall?!!!
+And they are protected in this park because their wood is used a lot in this area.
+You will see many crafts of cardon wood, but they are only made of the cardoons that have fallen and that are already dead.

 It’s time to eat and we’re going to the Sala Payogasta.
 Payogasta is a small village in the heart of the Calchaquíes Valleys.
-Where we enjoyed a good meal and then we got to know their hotel with spa, its vineyards and its wine cellar where they make the wines by hand.
+We enjoyed a good meal and then we got to know their hotel (with spa), its vineyards, and its wine cellar where they make the wines by hand.

-And besides, they let us taste the grapes directly from the vineyard, they were exquisite, normal that they have such rich wines!
-This place is ideal to spend a few days and disconnect from the world.
+Even better, they let us taste the grapes directly from the vineyard.
+They were exquisite, it seems almost natural that they have such rich wines!
+This place is ideal to spend a few days and to disconnect from the world.

 Where do we sleep in Cachi, Salta?

-After lunch, we went to Cachi, checked in.
-I stayed at Hotel Pueblo Antiguo, a place with a lot of charm and totally recommended.
+After lunch, we went to Cachi and checked in.
+We stayed at Hotel Pueblo Antiguo; a place with a lot of charm and totally recommended.

 Then we went for a walk around Cachi and visited a journalist who dedicates his life to ufology.
-He is called Antonio Zuleta and is a rather curious character of Cachi, who has a lot of material about UFOs and who tells us his adventures and sightings with an enthusiasm that you want to hear their stories.
+He is called Antonio Zuleta and is a rather curious character of Cachi who has a lot of material about UFOs and who tells us his adventures and sightings with an enthusiasm that you want to hear his stories.

 He goes out with his video camera to hunt UFOs in the skies of the Calchaquí Valleys.
 There is even a film, At the Center of the Earth, which stars Antonio Zuleta himself, where his main plot is not focused on UFOs, but on a passion for something.

-This has been a full day, where I have known beautiful landscapes and villages, I have heard stories of UFOs, I have tasted wines and local food, I would repeat without hesitation.
+This has been a full day, where I have known beautiful landscapes and villages, I have heard stories of UFOs, I have tasted wines and local food, and which I would definitely repeat without hesitation.

-Our second day starts around 8 am, after breakfast we set off for Cafayate, Salta,on Route 40.
-The journey is supposed to be about 3 and a half hours, but there are a few stops to contemplate its landscapes and make some visits.
+Our second day started at around 8 am.
+After breakfast we set off for Cafayate, Salta, on Route 40.
+The journey was supposed to be about 3 and a half hours, but there were a few stops that we made to contemplate landscapes and make some visits.

-Our first visit is made on the route of the artisans, it is a small detour that is on Route 40 and you pass through a lot of houses of textile artisans that sell a variety of shawls, tapestries, carpets, blankets and handmade ponchos.
+We made our first visit to the route of the artisans.
+It is a small detour from Route 40 and we passed through a lot of houses of textile artisans that sell a variety of shawls, tapestries, carpets, blankets and handmade ponchos.

-One of the houses we stopped in was the Terito, it is a family of craftsmen of a lifetime, who work the wool of “llama” and sheep and I did a small interview that you can see in the video.
+One of the houses we stopped by was the Terito.
+It is a longstanding family of craftsmen who work the wool of “llama” and sheep and we did a small interview that you can see in the video.

-We continue to travel through the Valleys and see how the landscape changes.
-We make a stop at Finca El Carmen.
-The place where in the seventeenth century was founded the village of Angastasco, a very important point in the economy of the area.
-Today the village is 8 km away, but we can still see the Church of 1780, make routes or enjoy the quietness of the place.
+We continued to travel through the valleys and to see how the landscapes changed.
+We made a stop at Finca El Carmen.
+The was the place where the village of Angastasco was founded.
+It is a very important village for the economy of the area.
+Today the village is 8 km away from Route 40, but you can still see the Church of 1780.
+You can either make routes or enjoy the quietness of the place.

-Before we reach Cafayate and encounter a good storm, we crossed the Quebrada de las Flechas, a natural park that looks like you’re on the moon.
+Before we reached Cafayate and encountered a good storm, we crossed the Quebrada de las Flechas, a natural park that looks like you’re on the moon.

 This lunar landscape was formed by an ancient lake and the action of the wind.

-From here we headed straight for Cafayate, ate and hope that the torment will pass, that is what has to go in rainy season…
+From here, we headed straight for Cafayate, ate and hoped that the torment would pass, that is normal during the rainy season…

 We stayed at the Boutique Hotel & Spa AltaLaLuna, in Tolombón, a village that is just a few miles from Cafayate.

-The Hotel AltaLaLuna is a beautiful, it is a colonial style house with the typical galleries.
-My room on one side had views of the vineyards owned by the hotel and on the other the pool.
+The Hotel AltaLaLuna is beautiful.
+It is a colonial style house with the typical galleries.
+Our room, on one side, had views of the vineyards owned by the hotel and on the other was the pool.

 The spa (except massage service), use of the swimming pool and all facilities is included in the room rate.
 You can stroll through the vineyards, taste their Tukma wines, have breakfast and eat local food.

-We had wonderfully good dinner, local food and the attention was very good.
-It is ideal to enjoy with family or couple, especially for lovers of good wines.
+We had an amazing dinner.
+The local food and the service was very good.
+It is ideal to enjoy with your family or as a couple, especially for lovers of good wines.

 Cafayate – Salta Capital

-The return from Cafayate to Salta was made by route 68.
-We toured the Quebrada de las Conchas,you know why it’s called “Las Conchas” (the shells)?
-Because remains of seashells have been found!
+The return from Cafayate to Salta was made through route 68.
+We toured the Quebrada de las Conchas.
+Do you know why it’s called “Las Conchas” (the shells)?
+Because the remains of seashells have been found all around the area!
 Unbelievable, isn’t it?

-Here the landscape is reddish, the stone is eroded by the wind.
-We stop at several places, but the highlights are Devil’s Gorge, the Amphitheatre and Three Crosses.
+Here the landscape is reddish and the stone is eroded by the wind.
+We stopped at several places, but the highlights were Devil’s Gorge, the Amphitheatre and Three Crosses.

 As you can see I have fallen in love with Salta and its diverse landscapes.